 What is a Customer Service Point (CSP)?

-A Customer Service Point (CSP) acts like a mini-bank branch, often located within a local shop or business in remote or underserved areas.
-As a CSP, you provide essential banking services on behalf of a full-fledged bank.
+A Customer Service Point (CSP) functions like a mini-bank branch, often operating from a local shop or business in remote or underserved areas.
+As a CSP, you deliver essential banking services on behalf of a full-fledged bank.
 This setup helps people in villages and small towns access financial services without having to travel long distances to a city branch.
-You serve as a trusted point of contact, helping your community with their everyday banking needs.

 What is Aadhaar Enabled Payment System (AePS)?